FIWARE/catalogue/README.md

     to usage control and the opportunity to publish and monetize part of managed context data.
 -   **[Deployment Tools](#deployment-tools)** such as Docker images and Helm-chart recipes are available for each Generic Enabler

 FIWARE is not about take it all or nothing.
-You are not forced to use these complementary FIWARE Generic Enablers but other third platform components to design the hybrid platform of your choice.
-As long as it uses the FIWARE Context Broker technology to manage context information, your platform can be labeled as _“Powered by FIWARE”_ and solutions build on top as well.
+You are not forced to use these complementary FIWARE Generic Enablers but are free to use other third platform components as well to design the hybrid platform of your choice.
+As long as it uses the FIWARE Context
+Broker technology to manage context information, your platform can be labeled as _“Powered by FIWARE”_ and solutions build on top as well.
 Listings of many FIWARE Ready devices and commercial _“Powered by FIWARE”_ solutions can be found on the
 [FIWARE Marketplace](http://marketplace.fiware.org/).